zac-heisey/murray-lampert/_posts/2019-10-24-building-the-ultimate-sustainable-kitchen.md

 - Kitchen Remodeling
 - Green Construction
 - Infographics
-featured-image: "/v1600533668/murray-lampert/v3/team-placeholder.png"
-excerpt: Living green doesn't have to end with LED bulbs and efficient kitchen appliances.
-  Check out our infographic on building the ultimate sustainable kitchen.
-author: Gregg Cantor
-layout: post
 description: Living green doesn't have to end with LED bulbs and efficient kitchen appliances.
 Check out our infographic on building the ultimate sustainable kitchen.
 secondary-heading: Check out some easy ways to make your kitchen for eco-friendly